Maryland lawmaker introduces bill to educate youth on risks of gambling

 Still, the Maryland Association of Boards of Education remained in full opposition despite the amendments, saying health educators already have too much to teach as it is.

-Several university studies have indicated that younger gamblers are at more at risk than the general population.
+Several university studies have indicated that younger gamblers are more at risk than the general population.

 “We have to recognize a small percentage of people are going to have problems” with gambling abuse, said Maryland Center of Excellence on Problem Gambling Director Rob White.